 The route Diaz Inoa choose was indirect which allowed him to visit friends in Florida, Texas and New Mexico.
 It also added hundreds of miles to the thousands of miles he would already be traveling over the next four days.

 “It was really unique.
 It was a different experience.
 From Puerto Rico, every time I come to the states, I have to take an airplane,” said Diaz Inoa.
 “But driving and actually seeing all the land and everything.
 It was actually really a different experience — a completely different experience.”

 Diaz Inoa’s love for music started as a 7-year-old boy in Puerto Rico.
 After attending a music program at his school, young Kelvin told his mom that he wanted to play an instrument.
 His mother refused because she was too busy to take him to practice.
-So, he did what any 7-year-old would do.
+So, he did what any child would do.
 He kept asking — for months — until she finally relented and enrolled him in classes.

 The cello’s warm oscillation soothed his core and was his immediate choice of instrument.

 “I always feel the cello speaks to me — like a human voice,” said Diaz Inoa.
 “Without knowing that, being too small, I actually felt that.
 I actually felt that there was a connection with the voice.”

 It’s in that connection that he found his love for music.
 For him, it is a way to communicate in a human way — beyond the constraints of his own voice — beyond his physical being.

 “Playing cello, I don’t have to say too many things.
 Just by playing, by doing a different vibrato, doing a different expression, I can communicate something to the next musician; and that’s really amazing.”

 As he grew, Diaz Inoa was able to take advantage of the rich musical community in Puerto Rico.
 He played for the symphony orchestra and was able to develop under some of the top musicians on the island.
 He also started teaching cello.